 Robyn’s songs are love songs, songs as much about heartbreak as they are about healing.
 Her songs both pull you into the viscerality of the breaking point and allow you to feel what you might be once that emotional energy becomes freed up.
 This is done in a more subtle yet still palpable ways on the newer songs such as “Honey,” where Robyn sings, “At the heart of some kind of flower/ Stuck in glitter, strands of saliva/ Won’t you get me right where the hurt is?” over a throbbing drum (machine) beat and a crescendoing layers of synths.
 As Robyn sings these lines, I can’t help cycling through my most recent romantic relationship’s series of breaks, break ups, and getting back together, all to ultimately crumble apart in anger and sadness at the moment when I thought things had turned back around.
 “Honey” resounds and reverberates to the malleability of this hurt, of how the hurt can be used to create more hurt or, conversely, to create a honey that heals, depending on what you do with it.
 Dancing and singing (and trying not to cry) along to “Honey” at Pitchfork compels me to move towards healing, even as all of my recent and past hurt still hovers near.
 It is a reminder that we all bring our own collections of hurt with us—but that we also have the power of how we will channel it and what we will make with it.

 As Robyn transitions to “Indestructible,” one of the fan favorites from her 2010 release Body Talk, we take the hurt head on.
 With a chorus that include the lines, “But I’m gonna love you like I’ve never been hurt before/ I’m gonna love you like I’m indestructible,” the song is a call to arms to bravely seek out new connections in the wake of lingering hurt.
 With one of Robyn’s most upbeat synth lines and lots of kick drum, the song demands that we that we move forward—which is often easier said than done.
-After getting my heart broken at the end of 2012, I initially vowed the opposite to myself: that I would never let myself love someone in that way again.
+After getting my heart broken in Brooklyn at the end of 2012, I initially vowed the opposite to myself: that I would never let myself love someone in that way again.
 As an extra layer of protection, I would love my work most instead—and would, over time, come to love myself in a new way with it.
-But of course that did not last forever, as I experienced when I instantly fell in love with my ex-partner when I met her last summer.
+But of course that did not last forever, as I experienced when I instantly fell in love (in a different way than with my Austin girlfriend) with my ex-partner when I met her last summer.
 And as much as it hurts right now, it’s also not as devastating this time, since my love of self and love from friends is so much stronger than seven years ago.
 In the space of the Robyn show, this element of her songs resonates strongly with me, especially when she gets to “Ever Again” two songs down.
 As she sings “I’m never gonna be broken-hearted/ Ever again/ I’m only gonna sing about love/ Ever again” with whispery vocals over a jumping bass line, she chooses—and inspires—self-love along with the beat.

 The multifacetedness of intimacy, vulnerability, and emotionality is a defining feature of Robyn’s music—and a huge part of what drives me towards it.
 In her songs, Robyn wrestles with not only the complexity of love but also the complexity of life, something that is very much on the front of my mind as I am experiencing her set in the wake of a break up and the completion of six years of grad school.
 While singing and dancing along to Robyn’s 80-minute-long set, it is the first time I feel truly free of the identity of grad student that had defined my life so strongly during my late 20s and early 30s.
 But of course, the felt resonances of grad school are also still very much with me, its hurts and honeys having forever transformed my relationship to intimacy.